-1.13 Boss, b
+1.13 Control byte, b

-Switch the signal direction to write $(b \ 1)$ or read $(b \ 0)$ the synchronization signals Chop, Nod A, Nod B, and Blanking, to or from the external port.
+Switch the signal direction to write (b 1, master) or read (b 0, slave) the synchronization signals Chop, Nod A, Nod B, and Blanking, to or from the external port.
 The default direction is set by a compile-time variable in the microcontroller code, so this is a way to change from the default.
-Caution: a 1 k $\Omega$ current limiting resistor should buffer the signals; excessive current may flow if a low-impedance external signal is connected to the buffer when it is the master.